 Obstructive lung disease is most common in cats from two to eight years of age.
 Siamese cats seem to be at higher risk for developing asthma and bronchitis.
+Some reports indicate that it is more common in female cats.
 Overweight and obese cats are also reported to be at greater risk for developing respiratory disorders.